bitshifter/glam-rs/README.md

 [start a discussion] on GitHub.
 See [CONTRIBUTING.md] for more information for contributors.

-The [Game Development in Rust Discord] and [Bevy Engine Discord] servers can are also good places to ask for help with `glam`.
+The [Game Development in Rust Discord] and [Bevy Engine Discord] servers are not official support channels but can be good places to ask for help with `glam`.

 [start a discussion]: https://github.com/bitshifter/glam-rs/discussions
 [CONTRIBUTING.md]: CONTRIBUTING.md